“You don’t understand. I don’t want you to feel sorry for me. I need you to be compassionate.”

 Acting accountably.
 ‘How can I hold myself accountable so I keep providing what is needed?”

 I could certainly relate to Ming having lived in China for about ten years.
 I was married to a Chinese and we had three children together.
 In our household, compassion was low on the radar of awareness.
-It wasn’t until I developed compassion that I was then able to assist my children to connect deeper with their Chinese heritage without resentment or shame.
+It wasn’t until I developed compassion that I was then able to assist my children to connect deeper with their Chinese heritage without resentment.

-As for Ming, she became my coaching client.
-Now, when anyone in her family tries to make her feel like a “bad” seed, Ming smiles at them with compassion.
-She feels for what they went through growing up and she upholds healthy emotional boundaries.
-As a result, she is now free to enjoy the magnificence of her Chinese heritage.
+As for Ming, whenever anyone in her family tries to make her feel like a “bad” seed, she says that she now smiles at them with compassion.
+Because of that, she is enjoying the magnificence of her Chinese heritage.